big-data-europe/pilot-sc4-postgis/README.md

 ## Test the Rserve and PostGis docker containers
 You can open a shell in the Rserve container with the command

-    $ docker exec -it map-match bash
+    $ docker exec -it rserve bash

 From the Rserve container run the script